fimbullinter/wotan/packages/wotan/README.md

 ## CLI Options

-* `-m --module <name>` specifies one or more packages with DI modules to load before starting the actual linter.
-These modules can be used to override the default behavior.
 * `-c --config <name>` specifies the configuration to use for all files instead of looking for configuration files in parent directories.
 This can either be a file name, the name of a node module containing a shareable config, or the name of a builtin config like `wotan:recommended`
 * `-e --exclude <glob>` excludes all files that match the given glob pattern from linting.
 This option can be used multiple times to specify multiple patterns.
 For example `-e '**/*.js' -e '**/*.d.ts'`.
 It is recommended to wrap the glob patterns in single quotes to prevent the shell from expanding them.
+* `--fix [true|false|number]` automatically fixes all fixable failures in your code and writes the result back to disk.
+There are some precautions to prevent overlapping fixes from destroying you code.
+You should however commit your changes before using this feature.
+Given a number it will at most use the specified number of iterations for fixing before returning the result.
 * `-f --formatter <name>` the name or path of a formatter.
 This can either be a file name, the name of a node module contianing a formatter, or the name of a builtin formatter.
 Currently available builtin formatters are `json` and `stylish` (default).
-* `--fix [true|false]` automatically fixes all fixable failures in your code and writes the result back to disk.
-There are some precautions to prevent overlapping fixes from destroying you code.
-You should however commit your changes before using this feature.
+* `-m --module <name>` specifies one or more packages with DI modules to load before starting the actual linter.
+These modules can be used to override the default behavior.
 * `-p --project <name>` specifies the path to the `tsconfig.json` file to use.
 This option is used to find all files contained in your project.
 It also enables rules that require type information.
+* `-r --references [true|false]` enables project references.
+Starting from the project specified with `-p --project` or the `tsconfig.json` in the current directory it will recursively follow all `"references"` and lint those projects.
 * `[...FILES]` specifies the files to lint.
 You can specify paths and glob patterns here.

 Note that all file paths are relative to the current working directory.
 Therefore `**/*.ts` doesn't match `../foo.ts`.